 As they tell their story, look for signs of pointing fingers and contempt for others involved.
 How did the person reach a resolution?
 Were they the first to extend an olive branch, or did they wait for an apology?
 Listen intently to find out if they take a mature approach when conflict arises.
 Discovering someone’s position on conflict management helps decrease drama and office politics—two factors that negatively impact team culture and a company’s work environment.

 “What motivates you?“

-Emotionally intelligent people know how to answer this question.
+Those with a high level of emotional intelligence know how to answer this question.
 Self-awareness and self-regulation are indicators of a high emotional quotient (EQ).
 If someone can’t tell you what drives them toward achievement, it is likely they lack the important qualities needed for staying personally and professionally motivated.
 Candidates who can articulate how they stay motivated have done the work of self-analyzation and know what activates and equips them for optimal performance.

-Insight into the ways in which a person stays motivated and responds to certain incentives can guide decision makers in putting together a thoughtful, personalized, competitive job offer.
+Insight into the ways in which a person stays motivated and responds to certain incentives can guide decision-makers in putting together a thoughtful, personalized, competitive job offer.
 Furthermore, it is helpful information to have on file if they are hired.